 I’m writing is to ask you about saving money for travelling.
 You see, I’m off in the beginning of March for three months in New Zealand, Indonesia and Sri Lanka.
 My boyfriend and I bought our ticket on Saturday and I’m getting pretty worried about the money situation – even though we’ve decided to do it on the cheap.
-I have a full time job but it pays badly – do you have any tricks to raise money in a fairly short time?
-Although I’m sure you were sensible and saved up over a long time!

 Get a Second Job or a side hustle